 If you spot a sick, injured, or orphaned manatee or a manatee that is being harassed, you should immediately report it.
 Also report dead manatees or a manatee wearing a “tag” or tracking device.
 Note: If you see a stranded manatee, do not try to push it back in the water.
 Call 1-888-404-FWCC (3922).
-A red tide bloom in southwest Florida is currently affecting manatees and other wildlife.
+A red tide bloom in southwest Florida is also affecting manatees and other wildlife.
 Red tide acts as a neurotoxin in manatees, giving them seizures that can result in drowning.
-Please report sick or injured manatees in Florida as soon as possible by calling 1-888-404-FWCC (3922) as manatees can often be saved if rescued in time.
+Please report sick or injured manatees in Florida as soon as possible by calling 1-888-404-FWCC (3922).
 If manatees exposed to red tide can be moved out of the affected area by trained biologists and stabilized at a critical care facility, their prognosis is often very good.
 Rescue information for areas outside Florida is located below.

 How to Get Help for Manatees

 Call 1-888-404-FWCC (3922).
 You can also send a text message or email to Tip@MyFWC.com or use VHF Channel 16 on your marine radio.
 You can also download the free FWC Reporter app on your smartphone or tablet.

 Maryland, North Carolina, or any eastern state north of Florida:

 Click the following link to get information on how to report manatees to your local wildlife officials.